 Helpful hints for breastfeeding at home

 Skin-to-skin contact is not just something you do with your baby in the NICU.
 It continues to be beneficial once you are home.
 Many mothers report that it seems to help babies get to the breast more effectively, and that it helps them maintain milk production.
 Plus, it just feels good to cuddle this way.

 If your baby sometimes chokes during breastfeeding, he or she may be having difficulty controlling the milk flow during let-down.
 Most babies do learn to handle let-down as they mature.
-Until then, you might try pumping until your milk lets down, then having your baby latch and nurse.
+Until then, you might try hand-expressing or pumping until your milk lets down, then having your baby latch and nurse.
 Another option is to take the baby off the breast until the milk flow slows.
 Some mothers find it helps to position the baby so that the back of his or her throat is higher than the nipple.
 The milk then travels "uphill" during a let-down, which slows the flow of milk into his or her throat.

 When your baby has the basic idea of nutritive sucking but cannot seem to do it consistently, try pumping one breast while nursing your baby on the other.

 |Click Image to Enlarge|

 You may want to halt a breastfeeding if you or your baby gets too frustrated or when feedings are taking more than 40 to 45 minutes.
 It is not uncommon for the high-risk baby to latch-on and then let go of the breast repeatedly, or for a mother to have to keep waking a baby who quickly falls asleep after sucking for two or three minutes.
 By stopping when frustrated, or limiting the time of feedings, you will have more time to pump and remove milk effectively, and you may find it is easier to remain patient through the learning process.

 Plan to continue to pump your milk for several weeks.
 How often or how long you will need to pump varies; it depends on how quickly your baby learns to breastfeed effectively.